-Aegis RP Tamper Resistant Bait Station (Black)
+Aegis RP Tamper Resistant Bait Station (Black and Gray)

 The Aegis-RP Bait Station combines a quality design with speed of servicing.
 It has multiple uses (holding baits or traps) and is tamper-resistant.
 You can place it horizontally on a flat surface or vertical for tight spaces or a high water area.
 The Aegis RP Bait Station is designed to open away from the wall, making it very quick to service.
 The design also encourages shy rats to enter, because they can see an exit.